OwenBrotherwood/loopback-ldap-passport/README.md

 Access to an app that requires being a member of a (LDAP/AD) group.

 An interesting sub-case is that a typical loopback app has some form of user database.
-In an (LDAP/AD) case, it would be desirable that the user is automatically created if  authorization allows for this: otherwise
+In an (LDAP/AD) case, it would be desirable that the user is automatically created if  authorization allows for this, otherwise too much administration in registering/creating a user.